On the clustering properties of produced particles in high-energy $pp$ collisions: Introduction

+In the search for separated minijet and mini-dijets, one of the important ingredients is the $p_T$ threshold value that sets the $p_T$ limit for the inclusion of a particle as part of a minijet.
+Clearly, the higher the $p_T$ limit, the cleaner will be the cluster and their possible corresponding minijet partners.
+On the other hand, the higher the $p_T$ value, the lower will be the number of cluster counts and the lower the sampling statistics.
+Furthermore, because each minijet occupies a substantial area in $(\eta, \phi)$ space, the limited angular and azimuthal space may make the separation of the minijets a more difficult task.
+In the present manuscript, we shall use the minimum-bias selection of particles with $p_T\ge 0.15$ GeV/c.
+An optimum $p_T$ limit and cluster multiplicity will need to be searched for in realistic applications with real data.

 This paper is organized as follows.
-In Section II, we summarize the properties of a mini-jet from previous studies.
-In Section III, we introduce the algorithm for finding mini-jet-like clusters in the pseudorapidity and azimuthal angle space.
-The algorithm consists of the k-means clustering method and the k-number (cluster number) selection principle, based on the physical properties of mini-jet clusters.
-We illustrate the usage of such an algorithm in Section IV, using sample events with high multiplicities generated by PYTHIA8.1.
-We examine the change of the clustering behavior as a function of increasing multiplicities in PYTHIA8.1 events in Section V. We investigate whether similar properties of clustering can be found in a random distribution within the same finite $(\eta,\phi)$ phase space in Section VI.
-We present our conclusions and discussions in Section VII.
+In Sec.
+II, we summarize the properties of a minijet from previous studies.
+In Sec.
+III, we exhibit the distribution of produced charged hadrons in the whole range of rapidity and azimuthal angles for sample minimum-biased PYTHIA calculations to illustrate the occurrence of clusters for $pp$ collisions at $\sqrt{s_{pp}}=200$ GeV.
+In Sec.
+IV, we introduce the algorithm for finding clusters in the pseudorapidity and azimuthal angle space.
+The algorithm consists of the k-means clustering method supplemented by the k-number (cluster number) selection principle, based on the physical properties of minijet clusters.
+We illustrate the usage of such an algorithm in Sec.
+V, using sample events with high multiplicities generated by PYTHIA 8.1.
+We examine the change of the clustering behavior as a function of increasing multiplicities in PYTHIA 8.1 events in Sec.
+VI.
+We investigate whether similar properties of clustering can be found in a random distribution within the same finite $(\eta,\phi)$ phase space in Sec.
+VII.
+We study the correlation between particles and between clusters in Sec.
+VIII.
+We present our conclusions and discussions in Sec.
+IX.
 We discuss another method of finding the cluster number, the elbow method, and note its ambiguities in the Appendix.
+For completeness, we also include the results of the azimuthal angular correlations and pseudorapidity correlations in the Appendix.